 In the summer of 2013, PA Senate Bill 1000 was introduced to address the long-term goal of the ECUA and provide a permanent solution to the above finding.
 A companion House Bill was proposed in spring of 2014.
 Operating as the Rural Regional College of Northern Pennsylvania, the legislation was enacted in 2014 and incorporated into the PA Public School Code as Article XIX-G in July 2016.
 A College Plan was written and approved by the Pennsylvania Department of Education and the college was officially established in May 2017.

 Since, the name of the college has been updated to the Northern Pennsylvania Regional College and following a few semesters of engagement with a community college, the ECUA released a request for proposals seeking a new partner.
 After reviewing submitted proposals, Gannon University was selected and established the initial portfolio of degree programs for the College.
 A few years later, a College Plan was approved by the Pennsylvania Department of Education and the college, operating as the Northern Pennsylvania Regional College, was established in May 2017.
-NPRC is on track to be an independent institution by the conclusion of 2019.
+NPRC began operating as an independent institution in January 2020.
+NPRC is authorized by the Pennsylvania Department of Education to grant degrees and certificates, and is proudly pursuing regional accreditation.